perticascatalin/Research/README.md

 The information bottleneck principle links the analysis of deep neural networks to the domain of information theory.
 The key ideas of the principle are introduced as mathematical tools in a series of papers ([Z], [W]).
 These are: measuring the information propagation level against the theoretical upper bound and exploring the variation in information propagation during learning (the accuracy gain phase and the compression phase).
 How information is compressed inside a neural network depends on the data representation which can carry information about target outputs at different relevance levels.
 In practice, we can estimate the mutual information between random variables representing the input, the activation at a certain level and the output of the network.
 We can use these measures to intuitively analyze what is going through the network and then find out the factors which contribute to the success of the model design and parametrization.

-#### Harder Stuff

-Looking at the input in a sequential manner or deriving rules for correct input parsing - sorted numbers should be easily mapped to 0, 1, 2, 3, ... what if many numbers from a random permutation of numbers?
-Distributive attention - how to paralelly process 2 different data streams.

-Learning specific permutations and the mapping within them through a Cayley Graph.
-Distributing the types of inputs to different models goes in the direction of AutoML.

 ### 2. Models

 Briefly describe the models used and the intuitions behind them.
 Illustrate their structure and mechanism.